 MBA students will be permitted to register for one 3-credit in-residence course following completion of MBAO 599 and STMT 500, subject to course prerequisites.
 Only one such Phase 2 course will be permitted before successful completion of the Phase 1 Comprehensive Exam.
 If the exam is not successfully completed, the student will be permitted to complete the Phase 2 course or elective they are currently enrolled in but then must defer the program of study until successful completion of the exam occurs.
 It is the responsibility of the student to ensure that any course and/or exam participation and any assignments and/or exam participation and any assignments and/or exam requirements are maintained and submitted on time.
 Exemptions to these requirements may be made only by the MBA Program Director.

 A minimum grade of 60 per cent is required for both the assignments and participation components in each course.
-The comprehensive examination, written at the end of Phase One, is graded on a pass/fail basis; an overall grade of 70 per cent is required to pass.
+The comprehensive examination, written at the end of Phase One, is graded on a pass/fail basis with an overall grade of 70 per cent is required to pass.

 It is each student’s responsibility to ensure that any course and/or examination participation and any assignments and/or examination requirements are maintained and submitted on time.
 There will be no leniency or considerations given to students who choose a double course workload.
 Exemptions to these requirements may be made only by the MBA Program Director.